dkpathak/radiobrowser-api/README.md

 // to
 $db = new PDO('mysql:host=dbserver;dbname=radio', 'radiouser', 'password');
 ```
-The do some docker magic:
+Then do some docker magic:
 ```bash
 # build image
 docker build . -t api